The Joys of Motherhood: Plot

 Nnu Ego returns to her father's house.
-She is married, sight unseen, to a new husband who lives in Lagos; so she journeys from her village to the city where she meets her new husband, Nnaife, whom she does not like but prays that if she can have a child with him, she will love him.
-She does give birth to a baby boy, whom she later finds dead.
+She is married, sight unseen, to a new husband who lives in Lagos; so she journeys from her village to the city where she meets her new husband, Nnaife, whom she does not like but, otherwise, prays that, if she can conceive a child with him, she will love him.
+Some time afterward, she does give birth to a baby boy, whom she later finds dead.

 Shocked, she is on the verge of jumping into the river when a villager draws her back and comforts her.
 Over the course of her life, she gives birth to nine surviving children.

-Her husband, a laundryman for a white man, is drafted into the army during wartime, but on her own Nnu Ego can barely manage to feed them.
-When her husband's brother dies, he inherits his four wives and moves the youngest and prettiest into the home.
-Nnu Ego enjoys a bitter rivalry with this new wife.
-In the midst of the war, the new wife leaves to become a prostitute, while Nnu Ego devotes her life to providing for her children.
-She scrimps and saves to provide a secondary school education for her oldest son, in the hope that he will help support the rest of the family.
-After this son graduates, he expects more support so he can study abroad.
-Her second son wants the same thing.
-Her third child, a girl, runs off with a Yoruba butcher's son.
-When Nnaife gives chase, he injures a man and is taken to court, where he is put in jail.
-Nnu Ego's fourth child marries the lawyer who pleaded Nnaife's case, and offers to rear the fifth child.
+At some point, Nnaife, a laundryman for a white man, is drafted into the army during wartime, but, on her own, Nnu Ego can barely manage to feed them.

 Nnu Ego returns to the village, where she is feted as a great woman because with two married daughters, and two sons abroad (the second son emigrates to Canada), she is expected to be filled with the joys of motherhood.

-It is suggested that her children's success should be enough for her.
-She dies a lonely death in the village, and is regarded as a mad woman.
+It is suggested that her children's success should be enough for her, instead, she dies a lonely death in the village, and is regarded as a madwoman.

 Only after her death do her children arrive to throw a lavish funeral for her; they spend time and money on her funeral, which they did not spend in her life.

 It is noted that Nnu Ego never gives children to women who pray to her for them.